TuhinKundu/Sentiment-analysis-for-movie-reviews/README.md

 # Sentiment analysis for movie reviews using Deep neural networks

 Sentiment classification of movie reviews using RNN, LSTM, GRU and CNN using randomized or GloVe word embeddings.
-Part of Deep learning for NLP course taken with [Prof. Cornelia Caragea](https://cs.uic.edu/~cornelia/) in Fall 19 semester at the University of Illinois at Chicago.
+Part of Deep learning for NLP course in Fall 19 semester at the University of Illinois at Chicago.

 * [as2_dl4nlp.ipynb](https://github.com/TuhinKundu/Sentiment-analysis-for-movie-reviews/blob/master/as2_dl4nlp.ipynb) : Models for RNN, LSTM and GRU with results using Tensorflow.
 * [as3_dl4nlp.ipynb](https://github.com/TuhinKundu/Sentiment-analysis-for-movie-reviews/blob/master/ass3_dl4nlp.ipynb) : Models for CNN with results using keras.